-- (c) Aiding and abetting another in the possession, delivery or production of marijuana; - (d) Aiding and abetting another in the possession or delivery of drug paraphernalia; - (e) Any combination of the acts described in paragraphs (a) to (d), inclusive; and - (f) Any other criminal offense in which the possession, delivery or production of marijuana or the possession or delivery of drug paraphernalia is an element, - if the person holds a registry identification card issued to him pursuant to section 20 or 23 of this act. - 2.
-In addition to the provisions of subsection 1, no person may be prosecuted for constructive possession, conspiracy or any other criminal offense solely for being in the presence or vicinity of the medical use of marijuana as authorized pursuant to the provisions of this chapter. - Sec.
-18. 1.
-A person who holds a registry identification card issued to him pursuant to paragraph (a) of subsection 1 of section 20 of this act may engage in, and the designated primary caregiver of such a person, if any, may assist in, the medical use of marijuana only as justified to mitigate the symptoms or effects of the person's chronic or debilitating medical condition.
-Except as otherwise provided in subsection 2, a person who possesses a registry identification card issued to him pursuant to paragraph (a) of subsection 1 of section 20 of this act and the designated primary caregiver of such a person, if any, may not, at any one time, collectively possess, deliver or produce more than: - (a) One ounce of usable marijuana; - (b) Three mature marijuana plants; and - (c) Four immature marijuana plants. - 2.
-If the persons described in subsection 1 possess, deliver or produce marijuana in an amount which exceeds the amount allowed pursuant to that subsection, those persons: - (a) Are not exempt from state prosecution for possession, delivery or production of marijuana. - (b) May establish an affirmative defense to charges of possession, delivery or production of marijuana, or any combination of those acts, in the manner set forth in section 25 of this act.
+- (c) Aiding and abetting another in the possession, delivery or production of marijuana; - (d) Aiding and abetting another in the possession or delivery of drug paraphernalia; - (e) Any combination of the acts described in paragraphs (a) to (d), inclusive; and - (f) Any other criminal offense in which the possession, delivery or production of marijuana or the possession or delivery of drug paraphernalia is an element. - 2.
+In addition to the provisions of subsection 1, no person may be subject to state prosecution for constructive possession, conspiracy or any other criminal offense solely for being in the presence or vicinity of the medical use of marijuana in accordance with the provisions of this chapter. - 3.
+The exemption from state prosecution set forth in subsection 1 applies only to the extent that a person who holds a registry identification card issued to him pursuant to paragraph (a) of subsection 1 of section 20 of this act, and the designated primary caregiver, if any, of such a person: - (a) Engage in or assist in, as applicable, the medical use of marijuana in accordance with the provisions of this chapter as justified to mitigate the symptoms or effects of the person's chronic or debilitating medical condition; and - (b) Do not, at any one time, collectively possess, deliver or produce more than: - (1) One ounce of usable marijuana; - (2) Three mature marijuana plants; and - (3) Four immature marijuana plants. - 4.
+If the persons described in subsection 3 possess, deliver or produce marijuana in an amount which exceeds the amount described in paragraph (b) of that subsection, those persons: - (a) Are not exempt from state prosecution for possession, delivery or production of marijuana.

+- (b) May establish an affirmative defense to charges of possession, delivery or production of marijuana, or any combination of those acts, in the manner set forth in section 25 of this act. - Sec.
+18. (Deleted by amendment.)